Connect with us

 How to write an RFI

-A construction RFI should be written in a simple and clear language that allows the recipient to respond as quickly as possible.
+A construction RFI should be written in simple and clear language that allows the recipient to respond as quickly as possible.

 RELATED: Submittals in Construction

-It should adopt the standard format and ask questions in a clear language while giving contextual facts about the issues raised, including images of the same.
+It should adopt the standard format and ask questions in clear language while giving contextual facts about the issues raised, including images of the same.

 Generally, a good RFI in construction should include the following details: